7 Steps to Answer the Harvard MBA, HBS Essay Question:

-When you’re putting together a successful Harvard MBA essay, the most valuable thing you can do is tell an Epic Story.
+When you’re putting together a successful HBS essay, the most valuable thing you can do is tell an Epic Story.
 Before I get into what that means, let’s clear one thing up: There is no set formula for getting into Harvard or writing the Harvard Essay.
 There’s no “right” way to do it, no “right” thing to say.
 But, take it from me, an Epic Life Story is the best thing you could possibly have in your application toolkit.

 Table of Contents